Doenet/DoenetTools/README.md

 When you are not using them, you can stop the docker containers by going to the terminal you started them with and using `ctrl+c`.
 Let the containers stop gracefully.
 Keep in mind that Webpack takes a while to get going, so you probably don't want to stop the containers until you are done for the day.
 Or you can leave them running indefinitely.

 ## Usage
 Visit `localhost` in your browser to test the project.
 When you make changes to the code in the code in `/static` or `/src`, the Docker containers will automatically build the changes and serve the new files.
-There will be no output to the terminal and you must refresh manually.
+There may be no output to the terminal and you must reload pages manually.

 ### Run the containers
 To run the containers, you can just run `$ npm start` in the project's root directory.
 This command will only build the containers if they are not already built.